jwt625/gdsjam/DevLog/DevLog-002-01-parsing-and-rendering-bugs.md

 This requires more substantial implementation but is critical for compatibility.

 **Note**: TLS08C_20220725.gds will parse successfully after the BGNEXTN/ENDEXTN fix, but will only show the 61,443 BOUNDARY polygons.
 The 80,152 PATH elements will be silently ignored until PATH support is implemented.

+## Third Rendering Bug: Layer 24 Missing (2025-12-13)

+### Problem Statement

+**Symptom**: Layer 24 is completely missing from the canvas and layer list when viewing TLS08C_20220725.gds

+**Test File**: `tests/gds/TLS08C_20220725.gds`

+### Analysis

+Using `tests/gds/read_gds.py` to inspect the file with gdstk, layer distribution analysis:

+**Polygon Layers** (61,443 total polygons):
+- Layers: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 25, 28, 29
+- **Note**: No layer 24 in polygon list

+**Path Layers** (80,152 total paths):
+- Layers: 6, 11, 23, **24**, 26, 27
+- **Layer 24**: 77,220 paths (96% of all paths in the file!)

+### Root Cause

+**Layer 24 contains ONLY PATH elements, NO BOUNDARY (polygon) elements.**

+Since the GDS parser does NOT support PATH records (as documented in "Missing PATH Support" section above):
+1. All 77,220 paths on layer 24 are silently ignored during parsing
+2. Layer 24 never gets added to the `layers` map (only happens when polygons are encountered)
+3. Layer 24 doesn't appear in the layer list UI
+4. Nothing renders on the canvas for layer 24

+This is a **perfect example** of the silent failure mode described earlier:
+- File parses without errors
+- No warnings to user that geometry was skipped
+- Entire layer appears to be "missing"
+- User has no indication that PATH support is needed

+### Impact

+**Critical for this file**: Layer 24 contains 96% of all PATH elements in the file.
+This is likely a critical layer (possibly metal routing, waveguides, or interconnects).

+**General impact**: Any layer that contains ONLY paths (no polygons) will be completely invisible in the viewer until PATH support is implemented.

+### Solution

+Implement PATH record parsing and PATH-to-polygon conversion as described in "Phase 1: PATH Support" section above.
+This will:
+1. Parse PATH records during file loading
+2. Convert paths to polygons using width and pathtype
+3. Add converted polygons to cells
+4. Ensure layers with only paths appear in layer list
+5. Render path-based geometry on canvas

+**Priority**: HIGH - This affects a major portion of the test file and likely many real-world GDS files.

 ## Development Guidelines and Coding Standards